 1) Natural Convection

-Natural convection is caused by buoyancy forces due to density and temperature variation of fluid.
-During natural convection hot fluid/air rise up and is replaced by cooler fluid/air that will also heat and rise.
+Natural convective heat transfer is caused by buoyancy forces.
+Buoyancy forces are generated due to density and temperature variation of fluid.
+During natural convection hot fluid/air rises up and is replaced by cooler fluid/air.
+Further this fluid will also heat and rise.
+Gravity plays a very important role during natural convection.

 2) Forced Convection

-Forced convective heat transfer occurs when flow of fluid/air is caused by an external force such as fan.
+Forced convective heat transfer occurs when flow of fluid/air is caused by an external force such as fan or pump.

-Value of convective heat transfer coefficient (hc) depends on the type of media (gas or liquid), Flow velocity and temperature difference.
+Convective heat transfer coefficient (hc) value depends on the type of media (gas or liquid), Flow velocity and temperature difference.

 Convective Heat Transfer coefficient for Air